 See You at Orientation

-Orientation runs from Monday, August 26 to Monday, September 2, 2019 and is required for all incoming students.
+Orientation runs from Monday, August 24-28, 2020, and is required for all incoming students.
 If you have a question, don’t hesitate to reach out to Tina Zwegat, director of Orientation.